EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~

-Note that since the map for ID_CRED_U contains a single 'kid' parameter, ID_CRED_U is used when transported in the protected header of the COSE Object, but only the kid_value is used when added to the plaintext (see {{asym-msg3-proc}}):
+Note that since the map for ID_CRED_U contains a single 'kid' parameter, ID_CRED_U is used when transported in the protected header of the COSE Object, but only the kid_value_U is used when added to the plaintext (see {{asym-msg3-proc}}):

 ~~~~~~~~~~~~~~~~~~~~~~~
 ID_CRED_U (in protected header) (CBOR-encoded) (4 bytes)